Stop making a “sales pitch.” Instead, write your customer a “love letter.”

 Here’s a Love Letter template that you can try out.

 You can use this type of Love Letter in an email, as a video script, on your website, or however you want.
 There are 7 parts but, obviously, you don’t have to use all of them.
 Swirl it up.
 Change the ordering or the wording.
 Make it your own.

 . . .

 1. I want to live in a world where …

-Describe the kind of world you want to live in.
+To begin your Love Letter, describe the kind of world you want to live in.